Journey Malibu’s GHB Abuse Rehab

 Sudden withdrawal from GHB can be life-threatening.
 This is why staff supervised detoxification (detox), like the type available at our JOURNEY MALIBU Drug and Alcohol Treatment Center, is recommended when “getting clean“ from GHB.
 GHB withdrawal is not widely discussed in pertains to psychiatric care textbooks, and many mental health professionals are not familiar with its unique withdrawal syndrome.
 However, the staff at JOURNEY MALIBU’s GHB Abuse Rehab are well-trained and aware that overdoses involving GHB can be difficult to treat.
 GHB causes rapid unconsciousness at doses over 3500mg.
 Doses over 7000mg can cause life-threatening respiratory depression.
 Higher doses can cause dangerously low heart beat rate and cardiac arrest.
 Other side effects include convulsions and nausea, especially when combined with stimulants or alcohol.
 We will make sure that if your pattern of usage is such that you need outside pertains to psychiatric care referral first, we will find you the best help available for that part of your recovery.
 Once you are physically stabilized, we will work with you to treat the physical and emotional symptoms, and the patterns you have been unable to break on your own – all the things which have kept you from living the life you deserve.

 The good news is, JOURNEY MALIBU’s GHB Abuse Rehab provides both residential services and treatment options to help those trying to overcome GHB abuse.

 There are currently no GHB detection tests for use in emergency rooms, and as many clinicians are unfamiliar with the drug, many GHB incidents likely go undetected.
 The good news is, according to case reports, patients who develop problems with GHB are able to achieve recovery and return to the lives they want to lead.
-GHB users in particular show good response to treatment, which often involves residential services.
+GHB users, in particular, show a good response to treatment, which often involves residential services.
 (SOURCE: Maxwell JC, Spence RT.
 Profiles of club drug users in treatment.
 Subst Use Misuse 40(9–10):1409–1426, 2005.)
 The better news is, JOURNEY MALIBU provides both ideal residential services and a wide variety of treatment options at our GHB Abuse Rehab.